Superformula/cors-for-dev/README.md

   Example: `{"x-powered-by": "CORS Anywhere"}`
 * boolean `allowCredentials` - Allows proxying of credentials by enabling cookies and setting x-access-control-allow-credentials to 'true'
 * function `mapCookie` - Allows to map each cookie string, i.e. from `"name=1; Secure"` to `"name=1"` (useful when you want to get rid of Secure flag or change the cookie's `path`)
+* boolean `removeChunkTransferEncoding` - Some servers (i.e. lambda servers) might have problems with sending chunked responses.
+If set to true, we will unchunk such response and serve it as if it hasn't been sent as chunks at all.
 * number `corsMaxAge` - If set, an Access-Control-Max-Age request header with this value (in seconds) will be added.
   Example: `600` - Allow CORS preflight request to be cached by the browser for 10 minutes.
 * string `path` - If you're running your proxy server on a path, like `http://localhost:3000/proxy/https://google.com`, then you can supply it here like `path: 'proxy/'`, so when we'll be getting the request URL, it will be subtracted from the beginning of the URL (`https://google.com` instead of `proxy/https://google.com`).